“Mirrors don’t lie, cameras do”!

-From the above discussion, its obvious mirrors are more accurate than cameras.
+From the above discussion, it’s obvious mirrors are more accurate than cameras.
 If we give 10/10 to a mirror image, the camera image deserves 6/10.
-If you look ugly on the camera it does not mean you are less attractive.
+If you look ugly in the camera it does not mean you are less attractive.

 Stop believing in-camera eyes.
-Be an eye-opener to other facts like lightning, camera functions and background impact.
-In contrast, mirror postage is free of cost that you can enjoy daily.
+Be an eye-opener to other facts like lightning, camera functions, and background impact.
+In contrast, mirror postage is free of cost you can enjoy it daily.